sarahciston/shequalifies/pages/index.md

 **organic and artificial intelligence assemblages**

->_“people and their data make each other”_ (Lupton 2019, 121)
+>_“people and their data make each other”_ --Deborah Lupton {: .fs-3 }

+>_“the letter is a threshold”_ --John Cayley
 {: .fs-3 }

 >_"everything permutes, everything loves, everything seems to hate something”_ {: .fs-3 }
->> ---Quirinus Kuhlmann, whose "theoretical sketch of an _Ars magna librum scribendi_ [was] a universal letter combination machine designed to write all existing and potential books in the world" (Cramer 2005, 65)
+>> --Quirinus Kuhlmann, whose "theoretical sketch of an _Ars magna librum scribendi_ [was] a universal letter combination machine designed to write all existing and potential books in the world" (Florian Cramer)
 {: .fs-3 }